stereohorse/YANOM-Note-O-Matic/README.md

 - Convert Note-Station `.nsx` export files to Markdown or HTML
 - Convert HTML to Markdown
 - Convert Markdown to HTML
 - Convert Markdown to a different format of Markdown
+- User selectable filename and directory name cleaning options (file name cleaning only for nsx files)
 - List of available Markdown formats that can be used as inputs or outputs
   - CommonMark  (Used by Joplin)
   - GFM - Git Flavoured Markdown  (Typora, Git Hub, Haroopad)